lStanev00/Shopify-REST-Api-Demo/README.md

 # Shopify-REST-Api-Demo
-This API is made for consumption of a producn shopify page.
+This API is made for consumption of a product shopify page.
 ## Tech Stack

 - **Frontend:** React + Vite